jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### Project Wayland

 In the late part of the 2000s, then Red Hat engineer Kristian Høgsberg, began to reimagine the nature of the Linux GUI compositor with a simpler desktop driven protocol.
 With the help of other senior X.Org developers they began to create a successor project to the X project.
 By 2012 they had their first code release usable for beta testing.
 This project was called [Wayland](http://wayland.freedesktop.org "Wayland").
 The famous architect of the City of Chicago Daniel Burnham once said, *"Make no little plans.
 They have no magic to stir men's blood and probably will not themselves be realized."*  Every single desktop environment and window manager runs on X--this means rewriting or extending every single graphical toolkit and graphical development environment out there.
 The Wayland project had that just in mind.
 What is Wayland then?

-> *"Wayland is a protocol for a compositor to talk to its clients as well as a C library implementation of that protocol.
+> *"Wayland[^26] is a protocol for a compositor to talk to its clients as well as a C library implementation of that protocol.
 The compositor can be a standalone display server running on Linux kernel modesetting and evdev input devices, an X application, or a wayland client itself.
 The clients can be traditional applications, X servers (rootless or fullscreen) or other display servers."* [Wayland Project](http://wayland.freedesktop.org/ "Wayland Project")

 ![*Wayland Rendering Model*](images/Chapter-04/wayland-architecture.png "Wayland Architecture")